 We are pleased to share the following data regarding our alumni who are working in a library and information science career environment or in a library and information science capacity.

-Library and information science is the first professional career for many of our recent graduates (54%).
-Others are changing their career focus, having previously worked in a wide variety of fields, such as education, human resources, graphic design, law, and social work.
+Library and information science is the first professional career for many of our recent graduates (55%).
+Others are changing their career focus, having previously worked in a wide variety of fields, such as education, communications, performing arts and non-profit sectors.

-Their job titles are just as varied as their employers and include Librarian, Metadata Analyst, Collections and Digital Assets Manager, Archivist, Cataloging Specialist, Technology Trainer, and many more positions.
+Their job titles are just as varied as their employers and include Media Archive Manager, Adjunct Librarian, Teacher Librarian, Data Analytics and Visualization Librarian, Youth Services Librarian, Web Services and Student Engagement Librarian, and many more positions.

 Our alumni are putting their MLIS skills to work performing many different job duties.
-The following is a list of the top four job assignments they are responsible for in their current positions:
+The following is a list of the top five job assignments they are responsible for in their current positions:

 - Reference / Information Services

 For those who remained with an existing employer or position held prior to or while attending the MLIS program, the master’s degree helped advance their career.
-60% reported that they received a promotion, got a raise, and/or moved from support staff to professional staff.
+More than 50% reported that they received a promotion, got a raise, became eligible for tenure, and/or moved from support staff to professional staff.